Advanced-Machine-Learning-UBonn/day_02_exercise_reinforcement_learning/README.md

 ### Q-Table based RL:
 #### Frozen-Lake:

-1.1 Take a look at the [frozen-lake-documentation](https://gymnasium.farama.org/environments/toy_text/frozen_lake/), familiarize yourself with the setup.
+1.1 Take a look at the [frozen-lake-documentation](https://gymnasium.farama.org/environments/toy_text/frozen_lake/), and familiarize yourself with the setup.
 - Recall the Q-Table update Rule we saw during the lecture or take a look at [1, page 153]: